batenzar/java-feature/README.md

 # java-feature

 JSONArrayCollector - Simple Example to show how to use Java Stream API with org.json.JSONArray
+Win10Toast - Sample Code for displaying notification on Windows 10